JohnMannion51/go-problems-work-sheet/README.md

 The GO problem worksheet can be found [here](https://data-representation.github.io/problems/go-fundamentals.html)

 ## List of GO problems
-1.Hello World in Japanese
+1. Hello World in Japanese
-2.Current time and date
+2. Current time and date
-3.Fizz Buzz
+3. Fizz Buzz
-4.Factorial
+4. Factorial
-5.Guessing Game
+5. Guessing Game
-6.High low
+6. High low
-7.Palindrome
+7. Palindrome
-8.Merge sort
+8. Merge sort
-9.Newton's square roots
+9. Newton's square roots
-10.Palindrome
+10. Palindrome

 ## Issues with Go
 While using Go I found a frustrating problem when it came to taking in user input.
 In the guessing game when the program ran